nccshecodes/react-graphql/readme.md

 #### Pages

 Page files are used to create routing, where the file name is used as the url.
-For this reason, use `kebab-case` for file names.
+For this reason, use `kebab-case` for file names [url structure](https://moz.com/learn/seo/url)

 - `about.js` becomes `mydomain.com/about`
 - `contact-us.js` becomes `mydomain.com/contact-us`